shaunramsey/portfolio/README.md

 <img src="raymarch/raymarchimage.png" width="200"> <img src="raymarch/raymarchimage2.png" width="200">

 2017.
 The exploration and discovery of the super fractal with Dr. Poulsen was a lot of fun.
 Building the renderer and parallelizing the computation on cpu was enjoyable.
 I may explore with making a fragment shader to do the same computation shortly, just as an exersize in working with fragment shaders again.
 Nevertheless, the images are topologically equivalent to the Lyapunov fractals and were a joy to develop.
+You can see more about that [here](http://shaunramsey.com/research/superfractal/)

 <img src="superfractal/BBBAAA0.png" width="200"> <img src="superfractal/BBBAAA29.png" width="200"> <img src="superfractal/BBBBBBAAAAAA1.png" width="200">

 2008.
 I worked on Interactive Volumentric Shadow in Participating Media with Chris Wyman in 2008.
 In this work we used ray marching between shadow volume slices to get those beautiful god rays in participating media.
 Our results looked so very close to ray traced results.
-The shader is quite straight forward: [fragment shader](volumetricshadows/shader.frag.glsl)
+The shader is quite straight forward: [fragment shader](volumetricshadows/shader.frag.glsl).
+You can see more about that: [here](http://shaunramsey.com/research/vol/)

 <img src="volumetricshadows/rtshadow.png" width="400">